-- Race-on tip switch ® pressed briefly Pressing briefly switches the ignition on and unlocks the handlebar lock or switches the ignition off.
-The Race-on indicator lamp lights up briefly once for confirmation. - Race-on tip switch \circ pressed and held Pressing and holding switches the ignition off and locks the handlebar.
+- Race-on tip switch S in the basic position. - Race-on tip switch ® pressed briefly Pressing briefly switches the ignition on and unlocks the steering lock or switches the ignition off.
+The Race-on indicator lamp lights up briefly once for confirmation.